MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 a high end notebook this time.
 Some required features are:

 * Ubuntu has to be supported completely, especially WLAN, Sound and Bluetooth.
-* USB 4.0 port for USB-Stick
+* USB 3.0 port
 * [Bluetooth v4.0](https://en.wikipedia.org/wiki/Bluetooth#Bluetooth_Smart_.28v4.0.29)
 * At least 4GB of RAM
 * At least 80GB SSD
 * Less than 2.5kg
 * At least 15" display size with a resolution of more than 1366x768; not glossy
 * It has to have dual band WLAN, sometimes also called 2x2 WLAN.
 I really want to have a good connectivity.
-* Good Keyboard
+* Good Keyboard (no numblock required)
-* At least 3 hours running time on battery
+* At least 4 hours running time on battery.
+It it is less than 6 hours, then the weight of the notebook plus its power supply pack has to be less than 2.5kg
 * It has to be silent (less than 30 db(A) in normal mode)
 * <kbd>Ctrl</kbd> at the lower left (so: no thinkpads)

+By the way, while searching for notebooks I discovered that much of the data on Amazon is wrong.
+See for example the dimensions of the HP EliteBook 8570p-B6Q03EA-ABD (51.6 x 34.2 x 7.8 cm according to Amazon).

 |                    | Asus Zenbook       | Samsung Notebook Serie 9            | Macbook  Pro                       |
 |--------------------|--------------------|-------------------------------------|------------------------------------|